MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-changetrackingallowed-property.md

 ## Property value
 **True** if the page is exposed as a service, otherwise **false**.
 The default is **false**.

+When the value of the property is set to **true**, an annotation is written in the OData metadata document which indicates that the exposed entity supports change tracking.
+The default is **false**.

 ## Syntax

 ```AL